multiplicit-com/Google-Sheets-Number-Distribution-AppScript-formula/README.md

 4. Save the script by clicking on the floppy disk icon or pressing Ctrl + S.

 ## Usage
-Once installed, the **DistributeGoal** function can be called like any formula in your Sheet.
+Once installed, the **DISTRIBUTEGOAL** function can be called like any formula in your Sheet.

 ### Parameters